 When are the trip applications due?

-However, the estimated costs are based on early booking (buying flight ticket in Dec or Jan, etc.), and the later it goes, the higher the costs will be.
+However, the estimated costs are based on early booking (buying flight ticket and booking some lodging in Jan, etc.), and the later it goes, the higher the costs will be.
 Meanwhile, booking flight tickets and train tickets requires your passport number.
-If you want to join this course, you need to get your passport ready by Dec, which means that you need to apply for the passport in Oct or sooner if you don’t have one yet.
-So you might as well apply for this course by Oct.
-You are highly encouraged to talk to Dr. Yan in person to make a decision on whether you can/want to join the travel course as soon as possible.
+If you want to join this course, you need to get your passport ready by then.

 Is there an application fee to join this travel course?